byterubpay/byterub-site/_i18n/en/resources/developer-guides/daemon-rpc.md

 {% include disclaimer.html translated="true" version=page.version %}
 ## Introduction

-This is a list of the monerod daemon RPC calls, their inputs and outputs, and examples of each.
+This is a list of the byterubd daemon RPC calls, their inputs and outputs, and examples of each.

 Many RPC calls use the daemon's JSON RPC interface while others use their own interfaces, as demonstrated below.

-Note: "@atomic-units" refer to the smallest fraction of 1 XMR according to the monerod implementation. **1 XMR = 1e12 @atomic-units.**
+Note: "@atomic-units" refer to the smallest fraction of 1 XMR according to the byterubd implementation. **1 XMR = 1e12 @atomic-units.**

 Note2: Guide updated as of network height of 1,562,465.